 In narrow bathrooms, a typical configuration is to situate the tub alcove so that the two long walls of the room form the ends of the alcove and the back wall forms the enclosure's side.
 The room's walls naturally form the alcove.
 This generally works well in a small 6-foot-wide bathroom that's considered the minimum size for accommodating a full bathroom.

 However, in larger bathrooms, the walls are often too far apart to form a natural alcove.
-In this kind of bathroom, an extra partition wall might be constructed to isolate the tub alcove from small privacy alcove for the toilet.
+In this kind of bathroom, an extra partition wall might be constructed to isolate the tub alcove from a small privacy alcove for the toilet.
 Larger bathrooms have many more options for positioning the tub within the space.

 Bathtubs designed for alcoves generally have a finished front panel called an apron.
 The two side ends and the back side are open since these sides will be covered by the walls of the alcove.
 Alcove bathtubs range in size from 4 1/2 to 6 feet long, and 30 to 36 inches wide, which lets you choose a tub appropriate for your space.